datguypiko/Firefox-Mod-Blur/README.md

 > ##### Changed wallpaper on a blank loading screen to a solid dark color for the "userContent-WallpaperEdition".
 ##### `19/07/2022`
 > ##### Added new theme with background wallpaper and blur effect.
 > ##### Download `userContent-WallpaperEdition.css` rename it to `userContent.css` file, put "wallpaper.jpg" inside `image` folder.
 If you are using 'png' image file dont forget to rename to "wallpaper.png" in `userContent.css` on line 39.
-There are some minor graphical glitches that happen sometimes on the blur effect because of the firefox implementation.
+There are some minor graphical glitches that happen sometimes hovering on the blur effect because of the firefox implementation.

 ![alt text](https://i.imgur.com/CTOqtpN.jpg)